subramanianv/uport-persona/README.md

 <a name="MutablePersona.replaceAttribute"></a>

 ### MutablePersona.replaceAttribute(attribute, privSignKey)
 Removes all tokens having the same attribute name as the given attribute and adds the given attribute.
-Only to be used if you can send transactions as persona.address.

 **Kind**: static method of <code>[MutablePersona](#MutablePersona)</code>